Sun Sentinel: Awards

 The Sun Sentinel gives annual awards to area businesses and business leaders, including Top Workplaces for People on the Move, Excalibur Award, and others.

 In April 2013, the Sun Sentinel won its first gold medal in the category of Public Service Journalism, for its investigative series about off-duty police officers who engage in regular reckless speeding.

 In 2014 the newspaper was named one of the "10 Newspapers That Do It Right" by Editor & Publisher magazine.

 The Sun Sentinel won its second Pulitzer for Public Service in 2019 for public service for its coverage of the Stoneman Douglas High School shooting, with The Pulitzer committee crediting the Sun Sentinel "for exposing failings by school and law enforcement officials before and after the deadly shooting rampage at Marjory Stoneman Douglas High School."
+It also won the Pulitzer Prize for Editorial Writing in 1985 for its work on the federal low‑income housing program in Dade County.

 The newspaper has also been a finalist for a Pulitzer 13 times, including for its 2005 coverage of Hurricane Wilma and an investigation into the Federal Emergency Management Agency's mismanagement of hurricane aid.
 (The latter investigation was featured in the PBS documentary series Exposé: America's Investigative Reports in an episode entitled "Crisis Mismanagement".)
 It also produced a significant contribution to information graphics in the form of News Illustrated, a weekly full-page graphic that has received more than 30 international awards.
 The photography department has been a finalist for the Pulitzer Prize twice in the Spot News category.
 It was a finalist in 1982 for its coverage of a Haitian refugee boat disaster, and again in 1999 for its powerful coverage of Hurricane Mitch in Central America.

 Controversies

-In September 2008, a Bloomberg L.P. employee saw a six-year-old Chicago Tribune article posted on the Sun Sentinels website about United Airlines' 2002 filing for bankruptcy and, due to its unclear display, mistakenly thought it was a recent story.
+In September 2008, a Bloomberg L.P. employee saw a six-year-old Chicago Tribune article posted on the Sun Sentinels website about United Airlines' 2002 filing for bankruptcy and, due to the article’s unclear display, mistakenly thought it was a recent story.
 The employee then added it as a headline on Bloomberg Terminals.
 The story then made it onto Google News' front page as well.
 As a result, there was a massive selloff of United Airlines stock, and its share price temporarily dropped "from $12 to $3 before trading was suspended."
-Several days later, the SEC launched a formal "preliminary investigation" into the matter.
+Several days later, the SEC launched a formal preliminary investigation into the matter.

-Since 2018, the Sun Sentinel has been preventing internet users in the European Union from accessing its website, on grounds of missing data protection compliance.
+Since 2018, the Sun Sentinel has been preventing internet users in the European Union from accessing its website, due to noncompliance with data protection regulations.